Learning in repeated auctions: A revenue equivalence theorem

-In particular. the expected payment of bidder $i$ is independent of the specific auction.
-As a consequence, so are the expected seller's revenue and the utility of bidder $i$, because the auction is standard.
+Hence the expected payment of bidder $i$ is independent of the specific auction format.
+As a consequence, so are the expected seller's revenue and the expected utility of bidder $i$, because the auction is standard.

-Finally, we assumed in the proof that $P$ is differentiable (for the sake of exposition).
-This assumption is not necessary and can be handled using the convexity of $x_i \mapsto \mathcal{U}_i(x_i,x_i)$ similarly to the proof of the more general Theorem \ref{Th:MyersonLemma}. \end{proof} \begin{remark2} This proof exhibits a principled way to get necessary conditions on bidding strategies satisfying a Nash equilibrium, as illustrated below. \end{remark2}